OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

 In this lab, you will use Microsoft Graph to connect to insights and rich relationships calculated in the Office Graph.
 You will build an ASP.NET MVC 5 application that retrieves documents trending around you and a specific users.

 ## Prerequisites

-1. Visual Studio 2015 with Update 1
-2. The Graph AAD Auth v1 Started Project template installed
-3. An administrator account for an Office 365 tenant.
-This is required because you'll be using the client credentials of a pre-registered application that's configured to request admin-level permissions.
-4. The OData v4 Client Code Generator Visual Studio addin installed.
+2. You must have the OData v4 Client Code Generator addin installed.
+   1. In Visual Studio go to Tools -> Extensions and Updates, Select "Online" from the left-most treeview then search for "Odata v4 Client Code Generator" and click install

 ## Exercise 1: Create a new project and authenticate using Azure Active Directory v1 authentication